Lawrence Langer

-Lawrence L. Langer (born 1929) is an American scholar, Holocaust analyst, and professor of English and Holocaust education.
+Lawrence Lee Langer (June 20, 1929 – January 29, 2024) was an American scholar, Holocaust analyst, and professor of English and Holocaust education.

-Early life and education
+Personal life

-Lawrence L. Langer is U.S. scholar of Holocaust literature and professor of English emeritus at Simmons College in Boston.
-He was born to Irving and Esther (Strauss) Langer in the Bronx, New York in 1929.
+Lawrence Lee Langer was born to Irving and Esther (Strauss) Langer in the Bronx, New York in 1929.
 He received his BA from City College of New York in 1951 and an MA (1952) and PhD (1961) from Harvard University.
-He married his wife, Sondra, in 1951, and together they have two children, five grandchildren, and two great grandchildren.
-They currently live in Wellesley, Massachusetts.
+He married Sondra Weinstein, in 1951, and together they had two children.

-Biography
+Langer died from rectal cancer at his home in Wellesley, Massachusetts, on January 29, 2024, at the age of 94.

+Work

-Career Beginnings
+Career beginnings

-Langer’s interest in the Holocaust began in 1963, after he received a Fulbright grant to teach American literature at the University of Graz in Austria.
+Langer began teaching at the University of Connecticut in 1957 and moved to Simmons College in Boston in 1958, where he remained until his retirement in 1992.
+His interest in the Holocaust began in 1963, after he received a Fulbright grant to teach American literature at the University of Graz in Austria.
 In May 1964 he drove with an American colleague through Czechoslovakia to Poland and spent two days at Auschwitz, inspecting the main camp (with several Soviet soldiers) and the remains of the killing facilities at Birkenau.
 After this trip, Langer began exploring the imaginative literature written about the concentration and death camp experiences.
 Upon his return to Simmons College he introduced a seminar on the Literature of Atrocity, versions of which he taught for the next 25 years.
-In 1968-69 he took a sabbatical year in Munich, Germany, where he completed his first book on Holocaust literature, “The Holocaust and the Literary Imagination.”
+In 1968–69 he took a sabbatical year in Munich, Germany, where he completed his first book on Holocaust literature, The Holocaust and the Literary Imagination, which was published in 1976 and was a finalist for the National Book Award.